 The Prenatal Biochemistry Laboratory at BC Children's and BC Women's performs the serum biochemistry testing and the reporting of SIPS, IPS and Quad screen results.

-June 2017 Update - The lab requisition has been updated to reflect that the Part 2 (or Quad) serum collection can now be done earlier.
-For optimal and earlier results, women should aim to have their Part 2 blood collected from 15-16 weeks.
-A risk calculation for Down syndrome and open neural tube defect can then be reported as early as 16-17 weeks, which provides additional decision-making time if more testing is warranted (such as NIPT).
+Current Version - The lab requisition was updated (in June 2017) to reflect that the Part 2 (or Quad) serum collection can now be done earlier, starting at week 14.
+Part 2 blood can be now collected from 14+0 - 20+6 weeks.
+For optimal but still early results, women should aim to have their Part 2 blood collected from 15+0 -16+0 weeks.
+A risk calculation for Down syndrome and open neural tube defect can then be reported as early as 16-17 weeks, which provides additional decision-making time if more testing is warranted (such as NIPT or Amnio).

 Print out a lab requisition and fill it out manually, or download an interactive lab requisition to fill out on the computer and then print out.